 Track Income and Expenses

 At its core, one of the most useful features of QuickBooks is that it allows one to link personal and business accounts for banks and credit cards.
-This will make it easier to track and monitor one’s income and expenses.
+This makes it easier to track and monitor income and expenses.
 Not only is this useful for small business owners, but it can also be useful for individuals, especially if they have more than one income stream.

 Create Budgets

 Individual QuickBooks users will also want to take advantage of QuickBooks’ features for budget creation.
-For those who need to set a budget for an upcoming fiscal year, QuickBooks has budget templates users can use and can help you set a budget that is in line with your current and projected finances.
+For those who need to set a budget for the upcoming fiscal year, QuickBooks has budget templates that users can utilize to set a budget in line with current and projected finances.

 Set Financial Goals